Hedwiga Reicher

 Hedwiga Reicher (Born Hedwig Reicher; 12 June 1884 – 2 September 1971) was a German actress.
 Her performances on Broadway were credited with the original spelling of her first name.

-Reicher was christened Hedwig, but she altered the spelling after she came to the United States because some people called her "Mr. Hedwig".
-She was half-sister of actor Frank Reicher, sister of actor and screenwriter Ernst Reicher, and daughter of actor Emanuel Reicher.
+Reicher was named Hedwig, but she altered the spelling after she came to the United States because some people called her "Mr. Hedwig".
+She was the half-sister of actor Frank Reicher, sister of actor and screenwriter Ernst Reicher, and daughter of actor Emanuel Reicher.
 Another brother, Hans Reicher, was a sculptor, and her sister, Elly, was an actress.

 Reicher's film debut came in The Rubaiyat of Omar Khayyam, produced by Ferdinand Earle.

 In addition to acting, Reicher produced two plays with her father and in 1921 had a solo production of Monna Vanna at Los Angeles's Little Theater.
 She also acted in all three.

-On February 2, 1934, Reicher married concert pianist and music teacher Maurice Zam in Hollywood, California.
+On 2 February 1934, Reicher married concert pianist and music teacher Maurice Zam in Hollywood, California.